rjames187/notes/raft.md

 - RequestVote RPC
 - AppendEntries RPC (also used as a heartbeat)
 - There can also be a third RPC for transferring snapshots

+### Leader election

+Leaders send periodic heartbeats to all followers

+If a follower receives no heartbeat before the election timeout, it starts an election

+When starting an election, the follower increments its term, becomes a candidate, votes for itself, and issues vote requests to the other servers

+Three things can end the candidate state:
+- the candidate wins the election
+- another server establishes itself as leader
+- there is no winner

+A candidate wins the election if it receives votes from the majority of servers

+Each server votes for at most one candidate in a given term

+A new leader sends heartbeat messages to establish authority and prevent elections

+If a candidate receives AppendEntries RPC and leader's term is greater than or equal to its term, it becomes a follower because that is a legitimate leader

+If there is no election winner (no candidate gets a majority of votes) caniddates will start new elections after timeouts

+Randomized timeouts (150-300 ms) ensure split votes (where there is no winner) are rare

+### Log replication

+only leaders can service client requests

+leader appends a command from a client request to its log

+then issues AppendEntries RPCs in parallel to the other servers

+once entry is safely replicated, leader applies entry to its state machine and returns result to client

+if there are failures or network partitions, leader retries AppendEntries RPC until all followers store the log entry

+each log entry has a term number used to detect inconsistencies; also has an integer index in the log

+a committed log entry has been replicated on a majority of servers and is safe to apply to state machines

+committing an entry also commits all previous entries (including those from previous leaders)

+leader includes highest committed idx in AppendEntries RPCs (how other servers find out)

+Raft Log Matching Property:
+- if 2 entries in different logs have the same index and term they store the same command
+- if 2 entries in different logs have the same index and term, the logs are identical in all preceding entries

+log inconistencies only occur when the leader crashes (why Append Entries has a conistency check)

+if logs are found inconsistent, the leader deletes entries in followers log after latest agreement and sends the follower all the leaders entries after that point

+Leader keeps a nextIndex for each follower; inits nextIndex to just after last one in its log

+If logs are inconistent, leader keeps decrementing nextIndex and retrying RPCs until conistent, then does the reconciliation process

+### Safety

+Raft restricts who can be leader for safety

+#### Election restriction

+Raft guarantees all command entries from previous leaders are present on the new leader

+to win an election a candidate's log must be atleast as up to date as any other log in the majority

+voter denies its vote if its own log is more up to date than candidates log

+#### Committing entries from previous terms